It's free, quick and painless. For the most part.

 What information do they collect?

-The examiner will collect the following during the exam:
+The examiner will collect the following during the life insurance medical exam:

 - Health questionnaire

 - Blood pressure readings